 Q: How should a bike helmet fit?

 A: Your bike helmet should sit level on your head and cover the top of your forehead.
 It should fit snugly but comfortably, with no gaps between the helmet and your head.
-The straps should form a V under your ears, and the chin belt should be tight enough to allow only one or two fingers to fit between the strap and your chin.
+The straps should form a V under your ears, and the chin belt should be tight enough to fit only one or two fingers between the strap and your chin.

 Q: How often should I return my bike helmet?